-The mix is simple: choose your favorite gin, add a healthy dose of lime, and fill the glass with club soda.
+The mix is simple: Choose your favorite gin, add a healthy dose of lime, and fill the glass with soda water.
 It's similar to the gin and tonic, gin buck, and gin fizz.
 Each differs only by the soda used, though the fizz does have a few extra ingredients.
-These are a great set of mixed drinks for any gin lover.
+They make a great set of mixed drinks for any gin lover.

 Fill a highball glass with ice.